 With its dreamy architecture and magnificent bell tower, Bruges is often called a fairy tale city.
 There’s no time of year when that seems truer than at Christmas.
 With brilliant lights and the smells of roasted nuts and waffles in the air, Bruges in December is cozy and wonderful.

-In both sections of the Bruges market, many vendors display their crafts, winter clothes, and Christmas decorations.
+In the first two sections of the Bruges market, many vendors display their crafts, winter clothes, and Christmas decorations.
 There’s also plenty of food to eat on the spot and to take home.
 Seafood is popular in Bruges because of its location near the North Sea, so in addition to sweets and heartier fare, there is fried shrimp, snails, and shrimp croquettes.
 You can find many types of local cheeses, sausages, chocolate, and beer wrapped up as a gift for yourself (or someone else, of course, if you’re feeling generous).

 In the surrounding streets and squares, the shops pull out all the stops for the holidays with beautifully decorated store fronts and lots of goodies packaged to take with you.
 Check out the Old Chocolate House, the Chocolate Line, and some of the other boutiques for wrapped boxes or delicious hot chocolates to warm you up.